dbiosity/hello-world/README.md

-This is the startign github tutorial.
+This is the starting github tutorial.
 Obviously.